 - Tetanus and diphtheria toxoids (CPT codes 90702, 90714, 90715)

-For any other codes, you must follow the pre-service organization determination process to obtain a notice of non-coverage and/or approval for the immunization.
+For any other codes, you must follow the pre-service organization determination process to obtain a Notice of Non-coverage and/or approval for the immunization.
 If we deny the request and provide you and the member with a notice of the denial, you may then bill with the GA modifier to show that notice was given.
 Learn more about Notices of Non-Coverage.

-Reimbursement for covered Part B immunizations
+Covered Part B immunizations billing

 When submitting claims for covered Part B vaccines or immunizations, follow L34596 billing rules.